States that protect transgender health care now try to absorb demand

 “A lot happens in puberty in one year,” Waits said.
 “Just the stress of that on a family — the kids, the parents who are trying to find care for their child — it’s a lot.”

-Associated Press journalists Jamie Stengle in Dallas and Mark Vancleave in Minneapolis contributed to this report.
+Associated Press journalists Jamie Stengle in Dallas, Jim Vertuno in Austin, Texas, and Mark Vancleave in Minneapolis contributed to this report.
 McMillan reported from Scranton, Pennsylvania, and Schoenbaum from Raleigh, North Carolina.